tao-cumplido/eslint-plugin-style/README.md

 # eslint-plugin-style

-> ESLint plugin for for stylistic issues in modern JavaScrip
+> ESLint plugin for for stylistic issues in modern JavaScript

 [![NPM Version][npm-image]][npm-url]